-- A business plan is published annually giving information on the council's strategic narrative, priorities and performance measures which is shared with all officers, Members, partners and the community. - An annual statement of accounts is produced with an easy to read narrative report. - The annual efficiency statement is published with the revenue estimates. - The Head of Finance (Section 151 Officer) is responsible for publishing annual accounts, in a timely manner and within statutory deadlines, to communicate the council's activities and achievements, its financial position and performance. - The council as a whole is open and accessible to the community, service users and its officers and is committed to openness and transparency in all its dealings, subject only to the need to preserve confidentiality in those specific circumstances where it is proper and appropriate to do so. - The council has recently participated in a Local Government Association peer review. - Annual staff meetings are held encouraging staff engagement. - The council has been awarded a 4 star rating in the last annual SOCITM (Society of Information Technology Management) review. - The council complies with the Local Government Transparency Code 2015 and a recent audit review gave 'substantial assurance' that the council was complying with the Code. - Wyre Voice, an information leaflet produced by the council, is delivered to every household twice a year.
-The autumn edition includes an annual report highlighting achievements. - Periodic reports are produced on Overview and Scrutiny function activity. - Key decisions are published in the schedule of executive decisions. - Audio recordings of Council meetings are available on the council's website.
+- A business plan is published annually giving information on the council's strategic narrative, priorities and performance measures which is shared with all officers, Members, partners and the community. - An annual statement of accounts is produced with an easy to read narrative report. - The annual efficiency statement is published with the revenue estimates. - The Head of Finance (Section 151 Officer) is responsible for publishing annual accounts, in a timely manner and within statutory deadlines, to communicate the council's activities and achievements, its financial position and performance. - The council as a whole is open and accessible to the community, service users and its officers and is committed to openness and transparency in all its dealings, subject only to the need to preserve confidentiality in those specific circumstances where it is proper and appropriate to do so. - Annual staff meetings are held encouraging staff engagement. - The council complies with the Local Government Transparency Code 2015. - Wyre Voice, an information leaflet produced by the council, is delivered to every household annually with a monthly E-newsletter being sent to those who have subscribed. - Periodic reports are produced on Overview and Scrutiny function activity. - Key decisions are published in the Schedule of Executive Decisions. - All report authors have been offered training on report writing. - Audio recordings of Council meetings are available on the council's website.